-Nursery workers provide care for small children, typically from birth to five, within a nursery environment or pre-school.
+Nursery workers provide care for small children, typically from six weeks to five years, within a nursery environment or pre-school.

 - plan and supervise activities like arts and crafts, music and cooking

 - help children to learn numeracy and language skills through games

 - take part in singing, role play and storytelling

 - feed and change babies

 - observe children and make notes to write reports

 - make sure children are safe and well

 - speak with parents, carers and other nursery staff

 Depending on where you live and your experience.
 On average, Nursery workers can earn between £14,000 – £24,000 per year.